Dre Campbell Farm

 1. Beer Trap

-Any type of beer will attract pillbugs.
-Fill a plastic cup or bowl with beer and sink it into the ground.
+Any beer will attract pillbugs.
+Therefore, fill a plastic cup or bowl with beer and sink it into the ground.

-The rim of the cup should be in line with the surface of the ground, so the bugs can crawl in and drown.
+The cup’s rim should align with the ground’s surface so the bugs can crawl in and drown.
 Remove and replace the beer once you are satisfied with the number of bugs inside.

 2. Remove Mulch and Dead Plant Matter